Đorđe Branković: Life

-Đorđe was the son of Stefan Branković, exiled Despot of Serbia (1458–1459), and Angelina Arianiti, Albanian princess, daughter of Gjergj Arianiti.He was born in 1461, while his parents were residing in the region of Skadar.
+Đorđe was the son of Stefan Branković, exiled Despot of Serbia (1458–1459), and the Albanian Princess Angjelina Arianiti, daughter of Gjergj Arianiti.
+He was born in 1461, while his parents were residing in the region of Shkoder.
 The family later moved to northern Italy and acquired Castle Belgrado in the region of Friuli.
 His father, Despot Stefan, died in 1476, and young Đorđe became his principal heir.
 In 1479, emperor Friedrich III granted them Castle Weitensfeld in Carinthia, and Đorđe moved there with the rest of family.

 Đorđe′s first cousin Vuk Branković, titular Despot of Serbia, died on April 16, 1485, without direct heirs.
 His title and vast estates in the Kingdom of Hungary were left vacant, prompting Hungarian king Matthias Corvinus to find a suitable heir.
 He opted for the only remaining male members of Branković family (Đorđe and his brother Jovan), inviting them to come to Hungary.

 In 1486, Đorđe arrived in Hungary and received the title of Despot of Serbia from King Matthias, who granted him cities of Kupinik, Slankamen, and Berkasovo in Syrmia, as well as other towns which fell under these cities.

 In 1487, Đorđe was married to Isabella del Balzo (d.
-1498), daughter of Angilberto del Balzo, Duke of Nardò in the Kingdom of Naples and his wife, Maria Conquista Orsini, Countess of Castro & Ugento, Duchess of Taurisano.
+1498), the daughter of Angilberto del Balzo, Duke of Nardò in the Kingdom of Naples and his wife, Maria Conquista Orsini, Countess of Castro & Ugento, Duchess of Taurisano.
 Isabella was a cousin of Queen Beatrice, wife of King Matthias of Hungary.

 From 1493 forwards, Đorđe ruled jointly with his brother Jovan, who was also granted the title Despot of Serbia, as it was customary in the Kingdom of Hungary that various senior posts should be held jointly by two incumbents.
 In 1494, the two brothers fought against Lawrence of Ilok, who had possessions in Syrmia and Slavonia.
 In December 1494, the brothers conquered Mitrovica, which they entrusted to their nobles.